harshiniambatipudi/scientific-file-format-data-analyzer/README.md

 # Scientific File Format Data Analyzer

 Analyzes file format distributions across major scientific data repositories: Data.gov, ESS-DIVE, HuggingFace, and IEEE Dataport.
+This project was developed under the guidance of **Dr. Suren Byna**, Professor in the Department of Computer Science and Engineering (CSE) at The Ohio State University (OSU).

 ## Features